-Some situations do not require calling the hotline.
+Some situations do not require you to contact University police.
 Use good judgment.
-Some examples of when you should not call the hotline include:
+Some examples of when you should not make a report to University police include:

-- Situations where a child is causing a problem that concerns you, but the problem is not related to abuse or neglect.
-In some cases you may wish to call law enforcement or talk to the child's parents or relatives. - Domestic situations where family stress is evident, but the child has not been abused or at risk of abuse.
+- Situations where a child is causing a problem that concerns you, but the problem is not related to abuse or neglect. - Domestic situations where family stress is evident, but the child has not been abused or at risk of abuse.
 Community service agencies are often available to help.
 If you're seeking information about DCFS or its programs, please call your local DCFS office.